ahmedux03/PFF_Asignment_5/README.md

 streamlit run app.py
 ```

-Upload `sample_kaggle_finance.csv` or your own dataset and explore the predictions!
+Upload `kaggle_finance.csv` or your own dataset and explore the predictions!

 Created for AF3005 – FAST NUCES